g00glen00b/dimitri.codes/content/posts/2015-05-15-securing-your-rest-api-with-spring-security/index.md

 featuredImage: "../../images/logos/spring-boot.png"
 categories: ["Java", "Tutorials"]
 tags: ["Spring", "Spring boot", "Spring security"]
+excerpt: "In this tutorial I'm going to write a small REST API with Spring Boot and Spring Web MVC.
+Securing the application will be done with Spring Security."
 ---

 In the next couple of weeks I'm going to develop a small idea sharing/voting application, using several common concepts in web development.
 First of all, I'm going to write and secure a REST API with Spring Security.